zloy-ponchik/FE-startup-super-project/README.md

 # FE-startup-super-project
-The frontend is part of an innovative startup project
+The frontend part of an innovative startup project